imofftoseethewizard/Theano_EC2/README.md

 Berkeley Vision and Learning Center's wiki
 [Install Caffe on AWS from scratch] (https://github.com/BVLC/caffe/wiki/Install-Caffe-on-EC2-from-scratch-(Ubuntu,-CUDA-7,-cuDNN)).
 In addtion there were a lot of random bits [stack overflow](http://stackoverflow.com).
+You should be able to run keras in both Python 2.7 and Python 3.4 after completing these steps.

 ## Launch Instance ##